Every business needs leads, no doubt about that.

 Customers churn, bills and expenses don’t.
 If you want your business to grow, you need to make sure that new leads that turn into paying customers come in regularly.

-Don’t worry, though, tips and tactics provided in this post will prove helpful even if you’re building your marketing assets with another tool.
+Note: Throughout the process, we’ll be using the GetResponse Conversion Funnel.
+Don’t worry, though.
+The tips and tactics provided in this post will prove helpful even if you’re building your lead generation funnel using any other tool.

-Bonus: Get our free guide and learn how to generate leads, nurture prospects, and drive conversions.
+Bonus: Get our free guide and learn how to scale your online business with conversion funnels.

 1. What is a lead?

 A lead is someone who’s shown interest in your offer and handed you their contact details, so that you can continue the conversation.